kskeertana/SmartClip/README.md

 ### 3. Setup Frontend (Chrome Extension)

-Go back to the root folder:

 ```bash
 cd ..
 npm install
 npm run build
 ```

-> This builds the Chrome Extension into the `dist/` folder.
+> This will generate a `dist/` folder for your extension.

 ---